AtMostafa/SuperData/README.md

 # SuperData

-A small python SUPERpackage to import common DATA science packages to the namespace.
+A small python package to import common Data science packages to the namespace.
 That is, no need to `import numpy as np` in your code.

 For example: